texastribune/styleguides/newtribunestyle.md

 #### Paragraphs

-Paragraph elements are given base font sizes and styles.
+Paragraph entities are given base font sizes and styles.

 <p class="font-xs">This is an example paragraph.</p>